heywoodlh/ubuntu-playbooks/security/hardening/README.md

 ## Hardening playbooks

+##### It is recommended to run this playbook on test servers first in order to ensure it does not interrupt service on production servers.
+By using this repository you agree to not hold the owner of the repository liable for any damage that occurs by using these playbooks.

 *This playbook has only been designed for Ubuntu 16.04+.
 You will have to modify the calls for the Ansible systemd modules to init.d for any Ubuntu release older than 16.04.*